Killers2/K2host.Vfs/README.md

 ----------------------------------------------------------------------------------------------------------------

-# Creating a new VDisk
+# Creating a new vdisk

 An example for creating a new vdisk using the engine.